 The Department of Psychology at Tulane University affirms our ongoing commitment to embedding diversity in our department community, research, curriculum, professional training, and program assessment.
 We recognize diversity includes, but is not limited to, differences in race, ethnicity, religion, national origin, gender identity, sexual orientation, ability status, age, socioeconomic background, and the intersectionality of these identities.
 We further affirm that embracing diversity is the cornerstone of our inclusive department climate, a critical goal in the recruitment of faculty, students, and staff, and essential to community outreach and partnerships.

-The Tulane University Department of Psychology Diversity and Inclusion Committee is proud to partner with related institutional centers and initiatives, including the Center for Academic Equity, the Goldman Center for Student Accessibility, Newcomb College Institute, the O (the Offices of Multicultural Affairs and for Gender and Sexual Diversity), and the Presidential Commission on Race and Tulane Values.
+The Tulane University Department of Psychology Diversity and Inclusion Committee is proud to partner with related institutional centers and initiatives, including the Center for Academic Equity, the Goldman Center for Student Accessibility, Newcomb College Institute, the Carolyn Barber Pierre Center for Intercultural Life, and the Presidential Commission on Racial Equity, Diversity and Inclusion.

 The Department of Psychology is committed to embedding diversity in our research.
 This commitment includes the inclusion of research participants who identify as members of diverse socioeconomic, ethnic, racial, linguistic, national, religious, gender, gender identity, sexual orientation, culture, and ability groups.
 This commitment also includes examination of the factors that exacerbate and mitigate group disparities and discrimination.
-Examples of relevant research by School/Developmental Psychology and Social Psychology faculty can be found here.
+Examples of relevant research by Developmental, School, Social, and Health Psychology faculty can be found here.

 Our national organizations (e.g., the American Psychological Association) periodically issue public statements, briefs, and reports on issues relevant to our diversity mission.
 They are linked here.